Welcome to Grade 1/2!

 Welcome to Grade 1/2 with Simon, Sarah, Tammy, Lucie and Ellen!

-Literacy is an important part of our program and we provide explicit learning intentions and success criteria, based on the skill being taught.
-We conduct differentiated learning groups with independent structured activities whilst giving students’ choice about their reading or writing content through workshops and creative tasks.
+Literacy is an important part of our program and we will continue to conduct differentiated learning groups with independent structured activities, whilst giving students’ choice about their reading or writing content through workshops and creative tasks.
 We incorporate phonics, spelling strategies and guided reading into our Literacy program.
+Reading lessons for this term will cover the following reading strategies; reading fluency, finding the main ideas, comparing and contrasting, sequencing, summarising and predicting.
+In Writing, the focus for the term will be on Narrative writing, with plenty of opportunities for authentic and meaningful writing experiences in our unit of Inquiry.
+For more information about what differentiation looks like in the classroom, please click on the link below:

 There will be a focus on STEM (Science Technology Engineering Mathematics) in Area 3 and students will participate in regular Science lessons in which they will explore the natural world using scientific thinking.
-Technology is incorporated into our program across the curriculum through the use of iPads and laptops.
+Technology is incorporated into our program across the curriculum through the use of iPads & laptops and programs such as Seesaw, Sunshine Online, Soundwaves online and Mathletics.

 Term 1: Places and spaces (Community)